gicking/LIN_master_portable_Arduino/README.md

 ## Notes

   - The sender state machine relies on reading back its 1-wire echo.
 If no LIN or K-Line transceiver is used, connect Rx&Tx (only one Tx to avoid damage)

   - For background operation, the `handler()` method must be called at least every 500us, especially after initiating a frame.
 Optionally it can be called from within [serialEvent()](https://reference.arduino.cc/reference/de/language/functions/communication/serial/serialevent/)

+  - For ESP32 and ESP8266, library `EspSoftwareSerial` must be installed, even if `SoftwareSerial` is not used in project

 # Test Matrix